 I see four possibilities for how ethereal software might react to an unknown instruction.
 Here’s my best guess, from most to least likely:

 1. Best Approximation

 The ethereal software will probably make its best guess, picking a command it knows that sounds similar to what you want.

-In the example, the software would probably pick up your overall intent to heal the hives, along with the specific instruction to communicate with the neurotransmitters.
-If it doesn’t know what to do with the neurotransmitters, it could still take its best shot at healing the hives.
+In the example, the software would probably pick up your overall healing intent, along with the specific instruction to communicate with the neurotransmitters.
+If it doesn’t know what to do with the neurotransmitters, it could still take its best shot at sending healing energy.

-Which sounds pretty good, until you remember that the software I used didn’t have a “heal the hives” command.
+Which sounds pretty good, until you remember that the software I used didn’t have a command for the hives.
 It had a “numb the itch” command that didn’t work, and another “numb the itch” command that worked for a week before becoming ineffective.
-The command that seems to be healing her hives wasn’t a simple phrase, it was a long, seemingly-unrelated instruction: “Increase neurotransmitter reuptake for the nerves you’ve been numbing, for the neurotransmitter that’s been building up, and run this command to completion without requiring involvement from me or Lisa.”
+The command that seems to be helping her hives wasn’t a simple phrase, it was a long, seemingly-unrelated instruction: “Increase neurotransmitter reuptake for the nerves you’ve been numbing, for the neurotransmitter that’s been building up, and run this command to completion without requiring involvement from me or Lisa.”
 (The second half is so the command will run as we sleep).
 In other words, you’re pretty unlikely to stumble onto that command through luck.

-So there’s a good chance that, after discarding “communicate with the neurotransmitters” as an unrecognized instruction, the ethereal software would implement “heal the hives” as one of those less-than-stellar anti-itching commands, giving temporary relief that stops working after a week.
+So there’s a good chance that, after discarding “communicate with the neurotransmitters” as an unrecognized instruction, the ethereal software would implement your intent as one of those less-than-stellar anti-itching commands, giving temporary results that stop working after a week.

 2. Do Nothing

 Most of the time, when I give ethereal software an instruction it doesn’t recognize, it tells me that it doesn’t understand me.
 I then ask for instructions, try new commands, or get help from a spirit, and eventually figure out the right way to ask for what I want.